Eating Fish May Be Tied to a Reduced Risk of MS

 EMBARGOED FOR RELEASE UNTIL 4 P.M.
-ET, THURSDAY, FEBRUARY 22, 2018
+ET, THURSDAY, MARCH 1, 2018

-Learn more about Parkinson’s disease at www.aan.com/patients.
+Learn more about multiple sclerosis at www.aan.com/patients.

 The American Academy of Neurology is the world’s largest association of neurologists and neuroscience professionals, with over 34,000 members.
 The AAN is dedicated to promoting the highest quality patient-centered neurologic care.
 A neurologist is a doctor with specialized training in diagnosing, treating and managing disorders of the brain and nervous system such as Alzheimer’s disease, stroke, migraine, multiple sclerosis, concussion, Parkinson’s disease and epilepsy.

 For more information about the American Academy of Neurology, visit http://www.aan.com or find us on Facebook, Twitter, Google+, LinkedIn and YouTube.